juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ![A chatbot gives a user interview advice to be bolder and decisive](/assets/uploads/screen-shot-2020-10-24-at-9.18.51-pm.png)

-# Challenges in Learning Individual Differences
+# Challenges in Learning Personality

 ![Individual differences characterizes each person from three broad aspects: what you like to do, what you are good at, and how you handle life's challenges.](/assets/uploads/screen-shot-2020-10-24-at-7.58.55-pm.png)